anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 Redshift clusters can be resized:

 * Elastic resize
-  * Quickly add/remove nodes of same type
+  * Not always available
+  * Change the node type, number of nodes, or both
-  * Downtime of a few minutes
+  * Downtime of 10-15mins, during this cluster is read-only
 * Classic resize
-  * Change number of nodes and/or node type
+  * Change the node type, number of nodes, or both
   * Cluster is read-only for hours, or days
+  * Use this when resizing to or from single-node cluster
   * To keep cluster available during classic resize, use snapshot, restore, resize

 Security: